Your Innkeepers & A Dream

 Mark and Dixie Become Texans....

 Shortly after their marriage, Zenith transferred Mark to South Texas where he worked across the border in Mexico for three years.
 There in McAllen, their first son Matthew, was born.
-About this time, a small manufacturers rep firm offered a job in Dallas, where they moved and spent the next 25 years, raising Matthew and his brother, Peter.
+About this time, a small manufacturers rep firm offered a job in Dallas, where they moved and spent the next 25 years, raising Matthew and his younger brother, Peter, born in Plano, Texas.

 One Foot Back in Missouri.....